 Board members are elected at the Annual General Meeting for a period ending at the end of the next Annual General Meeting.
 According to the Articles of Association, the number of Board members shall be no less than three and no more than nine members elected by the shareholders.

-The Board of Directors of MTG is currently comprised of seven Non-Executive members; Simon Duffy (Chairman), Natalie Tydeman, Gerhard Florin, Marjorie Lao, Chris Carvalho, Dawn Hudson and Simon Leung.
+The Board of Directors of MTG is currently comprised of eight Non-Executive members; Simon Duffy (Chairman), Natalie Tydeman, Gerhard Florin, Marjorie Lao, Chris Carvalho, Dawn Hudson, Simon Leung and Florian Schuhbauer.

 MTG’s Board of Directors is responsible for the overall strategy of the Group and for organizing its administration in accordance with the Swedish Companies Act and the Swedish Corporate Governance Code.
 The Board’s work and delegation procedures, instructions for the Chief Executive Officer and reporting instructions are updated and approved annually in connection with the Q4 Board meeting.
 As in previous years, a Remuneration Committee and an Audit Committee have been established within the Board.
 These committees are preparatory bodies of the Board and do not reduce the Board’s overall responsibility for the governance of the Company and decisions taken.